ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/field-manager/field-manager-settings.md

 ![](_images/cp-field-manager.png)

 The field shortname supports quick copying the full tag needed to display the field.
 The copied can is ready to use on your [templates](templates/overview.md).
-Quick copying code via the channel shortname is only supported when on HTTPS.
+Displaying the short name can be toggled on or off in the [Role](control-panel/member-manager.md) settings.
+Due to security restrictions in modern browsers quick copying code via the shortname is only supported when on HTTPS.

 Tip: How to Find Where a Field Is Used
 <div class="video-wrapper">